-Additionally, why not implement a wheel of fortune tool within your store.
+If loyalty programs aren’t right for your online store, why not implement a wheel of fortune tool within your store.
 This gamification method allows customers to “spin” a wheel to see what offer they might receive.
 It will enable you to create and decide your incentives and collect customers’ email addresses – a crucial element needed for long-term advocacy.

 Don’t offer discounts; offer value.

 Many premium stores never offer customer discounts, yet they still manage incredible revenue and profit each year.
-This is because they’ve spent time cultivating their brand image and building their value.
+This is because they’ve spent time cultivating their brand image and building their perceived value.

 By staying true to their brand, they don’t need to offer customers money off, as their customers are happy to pay the total price regardless.

 That’s not to say discounts aren’t appreciated by customers, though.
 It’s also important to note that these stores have spent years building their brand status.
-For a new store, it might seem daunting to demand high prices without first building your loyal customer base.
+For a new store, it might seem daunting to demand high prices without first building your loyal customer.
 However, there are ways to build brand value alongside offering new customers incentives to buy beyond simple % off discounts.

-Segment your discount strategy
+Segment your discount pricing strategy